bhushan/Mac-Setup-From-Scratch/0_step.md

 It may take long time as it also installs xcode tools.
 Be ready with fast internet.

-Install VSCODE and PHPSTORM
+Install VSCODE `brew install --cask visual-studio-code` and PHPSTORM `brew install --cask phpstorm`

 Install Alfred

-Install Slack
+Install Slack `brew install --cask slack`